splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 ![Log Observer](../images/log-observer-trace-info.png)

 Click on a line with an injected trace_id, this should be all log lines created by your services that are part of a trace **(1)**.
 A Side pane opens where you can see the related information about your logs. including the relevant Trace and Span Id's **(2)**.

 Also, at the bottom next to APM, there should be a number, this is the number of related AP Content items for this log line.  click on the APM pane **(1)** as show below:
 ![RC](../images/log-apm-rc.png)

-- The *Map for customers-service*  **(2)** brings us to the APM dependency map with the workflow focused on Customer Services, allowing you to quick understand hwo this log line is related to the overall flow of service interaction.
+- The *Map for customers-service*  **(2)** brings us to the APM dependency map with the workflow focused on Customer Services, allowing you to quick understand how this log line is related to the overall flow of service interaction.
 - The *Trace for 34c98cbf7b300ef3dedab49da71a6ce3* **(3)** will bring us to the waterfall in APM for this specific trace that this log line was generated in.

 As a last exercise, click on  the Trace for Link, this will bering you to the waterfall for this specific trace: